Pittsburgh Rapper Jimmy Wopo Killed In Hill District Shooting

 Follow KDKA-TV: Facebook | Twitter

-PITTSBURGH (KDKA) — Up-and-coming Pittsburgh rapper Jimmy Wopo was shot and killed during a double drive-by shooting in the Hill District.
+PITTSBURGH (KDKA) — Up-and-coming Pittsburgh rapper Jimmy Wopo was shot and killed during a double drive-by shooting in the Hill District on Monday afternoon.

 Pittsburgh Police say two people were rushed to the hospital following the shooting, and later said one of the victims died.

-Following the shooting, the manager of the 21-year-old rapper confirmed that Wopo was wounded in the shooting.
+Following the shooting, the manager of the 21-year-old rapper, whose real name was Travon Smart, confirmed that his client was wounded in the shooting.

 He later confirmed that Wopo was the one who passed away from his injuries.
 In a Facebook post, Wopo’s manager said: “I lost my brother today and it’s the worst feeling in the world.
 He was destined for greatness and he wanted the best for his friends, family and community.
 We lost a great person today, but just know I will do everything in my power to make his memory live on forever.
 Love you bro #LongLiveWopo”

+The Allegheny County Medical Examiner’s Office said Wopo was pronounced dead at 5:56 p.m. at UPMC Presbyterian Hospital.

-Pittsburgh rappers Wiz Khalifa and Mac Miller took to social media Monday night to post remembrances to Wopo.
+Later Monday evening, Pittsburgh rappers Wiz Khalifa and Mac Miller took to social media to post remembrances to their friend.
 Khalifa posting to Facebook: “Rest up bro.”
-And Miller tweeting a broke heart.
+And Miller tweeting a broke heart emoji.

 — Mac (@MacMiller) June 19, 2018